kbielefe/advent-of-code/README.md

  - `ReadProduct[T]`: Converts a `String` to a tuple or case class `T`.
  - `Show[A]`: Converts an `A` into a `String`.

-There are three useful overloads of `Read.apply` for different situations:
+There are four useful overloads of `Read.apply` for different situations:

  - `given Read[MyCaseClass] = Read(regex)` Uses the match groups of the regex to populate the fields of the case class.
  - `given Read[MyCaseClass] = Read(delimiter)` Splits the input by the delimiter and assigns to each field of the case class.
+ - `given Read[MyCaseClass] = Read()` For a case class with one field, just copies it through.
+Useful to add functionality around a collection.
  - `given Read[List[A]] = Read(delimiter)` Splits the input by the delimiter to populate each element of the List.

  The first two work with any product, so case classes and tuples.
 The last one